msanvido/eng-managers-handbook/organization.md

 {: .no_toc }
 # Organization

-How you structure your team has a big inpact on the product bith in term of architecture as well as product development velocity.
+How you structure your teams has a big impact on the product both in term of architecture as well as product development velocity.
 The Conway's Law , which states that "organizations design systems that mirror their own communication structure" [^1], sadly has been proven to be true in my experience.
+Hence deliberately creating team to better support the product and development is key to the team successes, and indirectly as a team is more successful it will also make the team more happy and productive.

 {: .no_toc }